 For sale, an interesting piece of WW1 history.
 A sabre made for the Ottoman army by Luigi Gazzan et fils.
 Not much seems to be known about the company, other than the fact it is exclusively found on Ottoman swords of the era.
 The sword went through certain modifications.
 It was cut down and the...
 Continue Reading →

-SOLD – Prussian rural police sabre
+SOLD – Prussian fussilier sabre

 SOLD – 1845 French infantry officer sabre – by Coulaux